You are here:

 One area of focus of osteoarthritis research in recent years has been the potential role of inflammation in the disease.
 One NIAMS-supported study found that a pathway called the complement system, which is a major component of the innate immune system, is critical to the development of osteoarthritis.
 Researchers found that expression and activation of complement is abnormally high in people with osteoarthritis.
 The researchers confirmed the role of the pathway in mice, which are an animal model for osteoarthritis.

 If these findings about the complement’s role hold true in people, blocking a part of the complement system may be an effective treatment for early osteoarthritis.
 Other key areas of research supported by the NIAMS and other institutes within NIH include the following:

-A recently discovered method to detect and monitor cartilage changes could eventually enable doctors to diagnose osteoarthritis long before traditional x rays would show damage.
+Scientists are exploring various methods to detect and monitor cartilage changes that could eventually enable doctors to diagnose osteoarthritis long before traditional x rays would show damage.
 It could also allow clinicians the opportunity to monitor the impact of therapeutic interventions very early in the disease process.
-The new noninvasive method uses an adaptation of established MRI techniques to separately visualize proteoglycans (molecular building blocks of cartilage) from water molecules in cartilage.
-Although further research and refinements are needed, the researchers are hopeful this approach could one day play an important role in the management of people with osteoarthritis.

-Researchers supported by the NIAMS have shown that teriparatide, a form of human parathyroid hormone that triggers new bone formation and is approved to treat osteoporosis, can restore cartilage in a mouse model of injury-induced osteoarthritis of the knee.
-More studies are needed for both drugs.
+Researchers are looking for drugs that would prevent, slow down, or reverse joint damage.
+For example, researchers supported by the NIAMS have shown that teriparatide, a form of human parathyroid hormone that triggers new bone formation and is approved to treat osteoporosis, can restore cartilage in a mouse model of injury-induced osteoarthritis of the knee.
+More studies are needed.

 Complementary and Alternative Therapies